wssimms/gssquared/Docs/DevelopLog.md

 1. I didn't implement flash; it just sets the whole line to inverse? [fixed]
 1. inverse doesn't work right on iie.
 1. in all modes there is a white block at the end of the first line (line 0).
 1. I think the text is like one scanline off.
 40 column there is a empty scanline at top of chars; 80 column there is not.
+Investigate.
 1. Wms cycle-accurate will have to generate its own output frame, and just not use my renderers, because of the same problem as in number 1-2 and 1-3 above.
 1. I'm scrunching the 580 texture into 560 when video_system displays it.